Updated: March 3rd, 2015

 100 Zigzags - rimmed themed, strokes, intense, thick, rapid, powerful lightning and more - dramatic vectors to add wow to any image.
 Use in all of your projects in countless ways.

-All the artworks can be transformed, rotated, scaled, re-colored and much more.
+All the Photoshop zigzag shapes can be transformed, rotated, scaled, re-colored and much more.
 They are for Adobe CC CS6 CS5 CS4 CS3 CS2 CS1 7 6 (also known as 15 - 6) as well as elements - use with the powerful new stroke features in Adobe PS as well as use with layer effects and path feathering.

 On buying the set, you receive the download link to the CSH as well as documentation and also a gallery and also a serial number for any future updates